doughphunghus/7d2dModlets/Khelldon-StarterCrate/README.md

 to conflict with anyone adding mods that add other loot containers.
 Not sure (probably likely) coudl choose a random lootcontainer ID BUT its all an issue using ID's anyway

+STATUS: Seeing if can borrow XML from https://github.com/wolfbain5/7dtd-a19, via forum question